By Joffrey Collignon, Joannes Vermorel, April 2012

 - Maturity is reached when the growth is halted but the sales remain steady because a market balance is found between the product and its competitors.

 - Decline happens as later, more competitive products gradually erodes the sales.
 The decline can be accelerated if the product is actively phased out of the market.

-Classic analysis is inclined toward profitability analysis tailored for the manufacturing perspective: the short-term monopoly obtained during the introduction phase is leveraged to generate extra-profits that cover developpement costs.
-This is a practical example of the creative destruction theory
+Classic analysis is inclined toward profitability analysis tailored for the manufacturing perspective: the short-term monopoly obtained during the introduction phase is leveraged to generate extra-profits that cover development costs.
+This is a practical example of the creative destruction theory of Joseph Schumpeter.

 who keeps pushing new products to the market (possibly bringing only superficial change to the product).
 New products quickly cannibalize the sales of the older products.
 The same phenomenon is observed in other fast paced markets such as consumer electronics.